CommonsBuild/tec-shutdown/DEPLOYMENT_GUIDE.md

 **Important Notes:**
 - `tecTokenAddress`: The source MiniMe token address to create a snapshot from
-- A non-transferable snapshot will be automatically created at deployment
+- A non-transferable snapshot will be created when `createSnapshotToken()` is called
-- The snapshot will be frozen at the current block number
+- The snapshot will be frozen at the block when `createSnapshotToken()` is called

 ### Step 3: Compile Contracts